 Do ask “Why?” out of curiosity

-I don’t want to make it seem like you should never, ever ask why.
+I don’t want to make it seem like you should never ask why.
 “Why?” is an important question when you’re curious.
 When you’re trying to learn how things work, the question “Why?” is often an important step to understanding something in order to make better use of it.

-A genuine “Why?” often uncovers rationales that – once understood – can help you make sense of how things are connected and how things relate.
-Knowing that you can do something often make more effective use of whatever those things might be.
+A genuine “Why?” often uncovers rationales that can help you make sense of how things are connected and how things relate.